adrianhopebailie/web-monetization/explainer.md

 Web Monetization is a proposed API standard that allows websites to request a stream of very small payments from a user e.g. fractions of a cent.

-This provides a framework for new revenue models for websites and web-based services.
+This provides a framework for new revenue models for websites and web-based services, as an alternative to subscription services or advertising, while preserving the user's privacy.

 In exchange for payments from the user websites can provide the user with a "premium" experience such as exclusive content or by removing advertising or even the need to login to access content or services.